linuxthor/rkspotter/README.md

 ### Identifying suspicious sys_call_table entries

 For a handful of functions that are sometimes patched we check to see if the sys_call_table entry is pointing to code in an LKM.

+### Identifying userspace LD_PRELOAD rootkits

+Running processes are checked for LD_PRELOAD environment variable and also the file /etc/ld.so.preload is checked for contents.

 ## Important!
 N.A.S.T.Y warning!